Nestle buys U.S. meal delivery group Freshly

 Nestle acquired a minority stake in Freshly in 2017, as the lead investor in a $77 million funding round.

-Other players in the food delivery market include meal kit companies HelloFresh HFGG.DE and Blue Apron Holdings APRN.N and takeaway food groups Delivery Hero DHER.DE and Just Eat Takeaway TKWY.AS.
+Other players in the food delivery market include meal kit companies HelloFresh and Blue Apron Holdings and takeaway food groups Delivery Hero and Just Eat Takeaway.

 The Freshly transaction was closed on Friday, the Swiss food group said.